 • Different other online sources for local information on particular teams (mostly Brazil, Spain, Argentina, England, South Korea, Italy and USA).

-• Special acknowledgment to Eduardo Mendoza for his corrections and historical research.
+• Special acknowledgment to Eduardo Mendoza for his corrections and historical research on the World Championship.